danielberkompas/danielberkompas/README.md

 ### Hi there 👋

-I'm the head of engineering at [LeadSimple](https://leadsimple.com), where we're building systems for real estate professionals.
+I work at [LeadSimple](https://leadsimple.com), where we're building systems for real estate professionals.

 **What I'm up to**
 - 👪 Raising a family
+- 🌺 Managing our flower farm with my wife
-- 🏗️ Scaling our growing engineering team
+- 🏗️ Scaling up LeadSimple
 - 🚧 Open source work in the [Elixir](https://elixir-lang.org) ecosystem

 **Links**